Strap-toothed whale: Geographical range/ distribution

 Based on sporadic sightings and a number of stranded animals, it appears that the strap-toothed beaked whale ranges widely across the Southern Ocean, with a possible circumpolar distribution in sub-Antarctic and temperate waters.
 Records for the species have been made in Tierra del Fuego and Chubut in Argentina, the Falkland Islands, Western and Southern Australia and New Zealand.
+Late Pleistocene fossil remains attributed to this species have been reported from the Southern Ocean.

 The northernmost extent of the range is continually changing; strandings were noted at 31–32° south of the equator along Brazil's southern coast until an emaciated carcass was found at 13° S on Maré Island off the north-east coast of Brazil in 2002.
 However, in 2011 an adult male strap-toothed beaked whale stranded alive in Myanmar at 16° north of the equator; more than 5000 km further north than the previously accepted range of the species.
 The whale died and a necropsy revealed that there was no prey within the stomach, but the overall body condition was good.

 It is possible that this species migrates due to the seasonality of observed strandings.
+Research and sightings suggest that strap-toothed whales may approach coastal waters in the summer months to give birth.
+Coastal waters are inshore and shallower than preferred deep offshore habitats, which can allude to the few number of sightings.

-Behaviour
+Behavior

 A porpoising strap-toothed whale, photographed in the Drake Passage between Chile and Antarctica.

-Little is known about the behaviour of this species.
+Little is known about the behavior of this species.
 Beaked whales are thought to travel in small groups, and observed group sizes for the strap-toothed beaked whale range from two to ten individuals.

 Social structure of mesoplodonts in general is largely understudied, due to the difficulty of observing individuals at sea.
 It is possible that group sizes and composition are controlled by the type of rostrum and teeth found amongst the various species.
 Larger and heavily armed species that can inflict wounds generally travel in groups where only one or two males are present, reducing the risk of aggressive interactions.

 Despite having large tusks, male strap-toothed beaked whales likely only use a small protruding denticle on each tooth in agonistic interactions.
-Subsequently, this species may travel in groups with multiple males as the risk of serious injury is lessened.
+Subsequently, this species may travel in groups with multiple males as the risk of serious injury is lessened and females are observed to be paired with calves.